NOAA-OWP/ras2fim/doc/INSTALL.md

 ```

 **Note:** The `-p` argument is the incoming projection of the models that are about to be processed.
 Any HEC-RAS model folders, such as folders from OWP_ras_models\models, must match that projection.
 The `-res` argument defaults to `10` but it must match the resolution of the incoming HEC-RAS model files.
 You will need the `-t` DEM resolution to also match the the stated resolution.
 At this point, only 10 meter has been tested, and more details and options coming soon.
+<br><br>

 ### Editors

 You can use any editor you like, but if you are a fan of VSCode and have it installed, you can type `code` in your Anaconda Powershell Prompt window and it will launch VSCode as your editor.
-With some VSCode additional setup, you will be able to do line-by-line debugging f you like.
+With some VSCode additional setup, you will be able to do line-by-line (step) debugging if you like.
 [Click here](https://code.visualstudio.com/docs/python/debugging) for more details.

 <br>
 <br>